 Packing for your first trip overseas can seem like an overwhelming task, with so many things to think about!
-That’s why we have compiled a list of tips and recommendations to help make packing for your school tour a breeze.
+That’s why we have compiled a list of tips and recommendations to help make packing a suitcase for your school tour a breeze.

 Make a packing list – It’s a good idea to start making a list of what you need to take at least a week or two before you leave.
 This will decrease the chances of you forgetting something important, and give you time to purchase any additional items you might need.

 Tetris your luggage – Rolling your clothes takes up less space than folding, and is more likely to stay in some sort of order when you’re looking for something in your luggage, especially if you’re planning on taking a backpack.
 Other space savings tricks like putting socks and underwear inside shoes, and putting larger items in first and then filling the gaps with small items, will help make the most of your luggage allowance.

 Minimise footwear – Shoes can be bulky, so try to limit the number of shoes you take away to two or three.
 A good pair of walking shoes is essential, as travelling will always involve a lot of walking!
 If it’s going to be hot where you’re going, a pair of sandals or flip flops won’t take up too much room, and you’ll be grateful for them if your tour includes beach trips.
 If you’re going on a sports tour, you will need your game shoes as well.

 Downsize toiletries – Don’t be tempted to take your big bottles of shampoo from home when packing a suitcase!
 These are too heavy and bulky, and can also leak in transit.
 Transfer your favourite shampoo, conditioner and other products into smaller plastic travel bottles and keep them in a sealable plastic pouch in your bag in case of spills.
 You can also purchase travel size versions of most toiletries, such as toothpaste, deodorant and shampoo, at most large supermarkets, or at the airport.